gabrielEFagundes/commita/README.md

 ## What's Commita?

-Commita will be a simple program, which will give you freedom to use easier git commands, that will give you a ready and quick conventional commit message template and even an emoji along with it.
+Commita is a simple program, which gives you freedom to use easier git commands, they will give you a ready and quick conventional commit message template and even an emoji along with it.

 ## Commands